 In this example: March is an "Estimated" reading BGE made based on this customer's historical usage pattern.
 The estimated use for any month may be higher or lower than a customer's actual use during that month.
 It is not until the next actual reading, in this case in April, that the customer's account can be reconciled for the effect of the estimate.
 The reconciliation is commonly called a "true up."
 The true up occurs on the April bill and is the result of taking the actual reading reported in April (Meter Reading Present) and subtracting from it the estimated March use (Meter Reading Previous).
 In this case, the difference on the April bill is 800 and the customer will be billed for that amount of usage.

-In most instances an estimated reading for one month will have little to no impact on the amount of your monthly bill.
-But consecutive estimates can skew your bill amount because they occur over a number of months.
+In most instances, an estimated reading for one month may have little to no impact on the amount of your monthly bill.
+But consecutive estimates can impact your bill amount because they occur over a number of months.
 If estimates occur over several consecutive months and your usage patterns change, when an actual reading is obtained, the "true up" process may be more pronounced.
 If you receive consecutively estimated bills, please call us at 1-800-685-0123 so that we can resolve the issue as quickly as possible.

-You can help avoid estimated bills by ensuring that the BGE meter reader has access to your meter.
+You can help avoid estimated bills by ensuring that BGE has access to your meter.
 Helpful tips include: